totten/phpmailer-poc/README.md

 ## Known Issues

-* Only mplements FlexMailer support (CiviMail/Mosaico).
+* Only implements FlexMailer support (CiviMail/Mosaico).
+* Need to detect SMTP error codes.
+(Without this, delivery tracking may be inaccurate.)
 * Does not currently support other use-cases (e.g. transactional-emails).
 These other use-cases may have direct references to PEAR Mail.
 To convert them, we would need an adapter that allows PEAR Mail-consumers to delegate to PHPMailer.
 (There's a partial/draft implementation using hook_alterMailer.)